Does your organisation need a Mentoring Program?

 Create Greater Empowerment with Regular Events

 In addition to regular meetings with mentor and mentee, bring everyone in your program together every few months for regular get-togethers and events.
-This allows everyone in your mentoring program to compare their progress and discuss what techniques are working well for their individuals mentoring relationships.
+This allows everyone in your mentoring program to compare their progress and discuss what techniques are working well for their individual mentoring relationships.

 Bringing people together creates great energy and enthusiasm, which will increase morale and help everyone to feel empowered and excited about continuing with the program.